Gavriil Ilizarov: Bone experiments

 Ilizarov's residency was carried out in orthopedic surgery, during which he developed an external fixator system in 1951.
 He discovered that by carefully severing a bone without severing the periosteum around it, one could separate two halves of a bone slightly and fix them in place, and the bone would grow to fill the gap.
 He also discovered that bone regrows at a fairly uniform rate across people and circumstances.
 These experiments led to the design of what is known as an Ilizarov apparatus, which holds a bone so severed in place, by virtue of a framework and pins through the bone, and separates halves of the bone by a tiny amount; by repeating this over time, at the rate of the bone's regrowth, it is possible to extend a bone by a desired amount.
 Originally, bicycle parts were used for the frame.
 The procedure was inspired by a shaft bow harness on a horse carriage.

 For long time, Ilizarov faced skepticism, resistance, and political intrigues from the medical establishment in Moscow, which tried to defame him as a quack.
 The steadily increasing statistics of successful treatments of patients led to a growing fame of Ilizarov throughout the country, and he became known among patients as "the magician from Kurgan".
 In 1968, Ilizarov defended his doctoral thesis in Perm and was awarded the title Doctor of Sciences bypassing the Candidate of Sciences degree for which the thesis had originally been prepared.
 A breakthrough came in 1968, when Ilizarov successfully operated on Valeriy Brumel, the 1964 Olympic champion and a long-time world record holder in the men's high jump, who injured his right leg in a motorcycle accident.
 Before coming to Ilizarov, Brumel spent about three years for unsuccessful treatments in various clinics and underwent seven invasive and 25 non-invasive surgeries.

 Ilizarov Center

 In 1971, the Kurgan Research Institute for Experimental and Clinical Orthopaedics and Traumatology (KNIIEKOT) was established in Kurgan.
 In the center, the Ilizarov method of transosseous osteosynthesis is applied to lengthen or reshape limb bones.
 Ilizarov was the head of this center until 1991.
 With about 1,000 beds, 24 operating rooms, and 168 employed physicians, KNIIEKOT became the largest orthopedic clinic in the world.

 After his death, KNIIEKOT was renamed the Russian Ilizarov Scientific Center for Restorative Traumatology and Orthopaedics (RISC RTO).
 The staff includes ten professors, 34 Doctors of Sciences, and 193 Candidates of Sciences.
-The RISC RTO comprises an out-patient clinic where 250 patients can be consulted daily, a hospital with 800 beds, an experimental department, and animal surgery.
+The RISC RTO comprises an outpatient clinic where 250 patients can be consulted daily, a hospital with 800 beds, an experimental department, and animal surgery.
 Every year, over 9,000 people undergo treatment at the RISC RTO.